Magazine Cover/Spread

 Packaging/Album Cover Design

 This album cover and its insert are a tribute to Alex Steinweiss who is known as the Father of Modern Album Cover Design.
 The cover (front) uses components of Steinweiss’ work, most notably concentric orbs and the silhouette of a hand.
 His name is spelled out in the font he made famous, the “Alex Steinweiss Scrawl.”
 The reverse of the cover notes important dates in Steinweiss’ life and is organized to resemble an album playlist.
 Also noted, is the LP logo which was created by Steinweiss.
-The insert (part 1) comprises a collection of sixteen album covers which show off the most recognizable elements of Steinweiss’ style.
+The insert (part 1) comprises a collection of his sixteen album covers which show off the most recognizable elements of Steinweiss’ style.
 This was created using Illustrator.